stakater/Playbook/content/workshop/sealed-secrets/workshop.md

     mysql_database: Raz+1@2ZQzia921@ea21@a21az23.......
 ```

-6. Add the command in your CI/CD tool to create the SealedSecret, it can also be created manually:
+6. Now you can add the file to your version control and in your CI/CD, you can specify to `kubectl apply` this file to create the SealedSecret, for now I will apply it manually but this same command can run in Jenkins or Gitlab CI or any other tool you use:

 ```
-sudo kubectl apply -f SEALED-SECRET.yaml -n NAMESPACE
+sudo kubectl apply -f SEALED-SECRET.json -n NAMESPACE
 ```

 7. Once the sealed secret resource is created the controller will perform following operations: